About

 Learn about our experience and approach.

-My practice and services are focused on helping individuals, couples, and families learn to manage stress from relationships.
-Some of the most stressful times, of course, are when a divorce or separation is going on, so that is often how I enter into someone's life.
-My involvement can include individual therapy, couples therapy, Discernment Counseling, decoupling counseling, and coaching.
+Our practice and services are focused on helping individuals, couples, and families learn to manage stress from relationships.
+Some of the most stressful times, of course, are when a divorce or separation is going on, so that is often how we enter into someone's life.
+Our involvement can include individual therapy, couples therapy, family therapy, Discernment Counseling, decoupling counseling, and coaching.

-I use strategies from Internal Family Systems, systems theory, and structural theory, as well as values integration and vulnerability exploration.
-Sometimes the best vehicle for growth is a trusting relationship with a therapist, and I strive to provide that to every one of the people I work with.
+We use strategies from Internal Family Systems, Adlerian therapy, systems theory, and structural theory, as well as values integration and vulnerability exploration.
+Sometimes the best vehicle for growth is a trusting relationship with a therapist, and we strive to provide that to every one of the people we work with.

 First Sessions

 Our first meeting or two is a great way for you to share as many thoughts and feelings as you want.
-The more I can learn from you, the better I can tailor your therapeutic experience to meet your needs.
-I'll be taking lots of notes during these sessions!
+The more we can learn from you, the better we can tailor your therapeutic experience to meet your needs.
+We'll be taking lots of notes during these sessions!

 Next Visits